sabbir-subhan/appium-Python/README.md

 - provide paths for android sdk and xcode
 - provide path to app file (android - .apk file, ios - .app file from xcode(xcode build the app file for example in /Users/$USER/Library/Developer/Xcode/DerivedData/))
-- for iOS provide BundleID from xcode, check "Force device", type device name and check "UDID" (search for it in iTunes)
+- for iOS provide BundleID from xcode, check "Force device", type device name and check "UDID" (search for it in iTunes or use terminal command: "idevice_id -l")

 file desired_capabilities.py need to be updated accordingly to used device: